machingclee/machingclee.github.io/static/media/260-self-reflection-on-db.d614b6ad.md

 <a href="/assets/img/2024-05-04-20-39-27.png">![](/assets/img/2024-05-04-20-39-27.png)</a>

 #### What I failed
-- **Sparsity of Table.** Even some data looks identitcal, I have tried to mix data of two interfaces into one table, for example:
+- **Sparsity of Table.** Some data looks identitcal, I have therefore tried to mix two interfaces into one table, for example:

   <a href="/assets/img/2024-05-04-18-42-15.png"><img src="/assets/img/2024-05-04-18-42-15.png" width="180"/></a>

-  where the type of this record depends on `SessionType`.
-It causes some of the column being always `null` (i.e., ***sparsity***), and it causes confusion when do we use this variable.
+  where the type of this record depends on `SessionType`, which determines whether we use `isDraftInstantIssue` or `isDraftReply`.
+It causes some of the column being always `null` (i.e., ***sparsity***), and it causes confusion when do we use these booleans.

   From this lesson I should have made additional two tables named
   - `InstantIssueDetail` and
   - `ReplyDetail`,

-  and link to these two tables via
+  and link these two tables to the original table via
   - `InstantIssueDetail.session_id` and
   - `ReplyDetail.session_id`
   respectively.
 The new tables group all the `type`-specific data.

-- Similar case such as message can be of type `Image`, `Voice`, `Text`, and forturnately I can avoid the sparsity timely:
+- Similar to the above case.
+A message can be of type `Image`, `Voice`, `Text`, and forturnately I can avoid the sparsity timely:

   <a href="/assets/img/2024-05-04-20-44-21.png"><img src="/assets/img/2024-05-04-20-44-21.png" width="400"/></a>